pedrooaugusto/speech-to-code/spoken/src/modules/typescript/function_declaration/README.md

 The following are some examples of phrases, in english, used to trigger the command `Creates a function`:

-1. create function value
+1. create function graph
-2. declare function text 42 arguments
+2. declare function number 42 arguments
-3. create function temp 1 arguments return [expressions]
+3. create function a 42 arguments returning [expressions]
-4. create function value return [expressions]
+4. new function text returning [expressions]
 5. return [expressions]

 #### Português